 U-CAN Read is a literacy program offered by the ACT Education Directorate and Training.
 It is dedicated to developing students’ literacy skills by providing parents and carers with ideas, knowledge and support.

 Located in the Hedley Beare Centre for Teaching and Learning, Fremantle Drive, Stirling.
-Faculty of Education at the University of Canberra, U-CAN Read draws on up-to-date international research on best practices and theory in literacy teaching and learning.
+U-CAN Read draws on up-to-date international research on best practices and theory in literacy teaching and learning.

 This program caters for students in years 3 - 10.